Kuuribro/UE5-Uni-Biped-Control-Rig/README.md

 --

-Features: (Please include a full, comprehensive list of the features of the product)
+Features:

-    Bone Lists set to variables, should be independent of naming Conventions.
+- Bone Lists set to variables, should be independent of naming Conventions.
-    Functional with custom skeletons
+- Functional with custom skeletons
-    2-5 spine bones
+- 2-5 spine bones
-    1+ neck bones
+- 1+ neck bones
-    Any orientation (Blender Y-oriented bones included!)
+- Any orientation (Blender Y-oriented bones included!)
-    Any amount of fingers, using metacarpal bones or not Support for a dedicated hip bone
+- Any amount of fingers, using metacarpal bones or not
+- Support for a dedicated hip bone
-    Support for blend shape animation
+- Support for blend shape animation
-    Fully Backwards Solve compatible
+- Fully Backwards Solve compatible
-    Procedural controls for Blend shapes, secondary bones, facial bones, etc Visibility groups for Procedurally spawned controls
+- Procedural controls for Blend shapes, secondary bones, facial bones, etc
+- Visibility groups for Procedurally spawned controls